Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah, it's on Disney.

-Is that in Hawaii?
+Is it in Hawaii?

 Is it like grittier or something?